top of page

 What can I expect during the first session?

 Your first therapy appointment is focused on getting to know you—your concerns, your goals, and your history.
-Whether you’re attending a therapy session or beginning an assessment, we’ll ensure the space feels safe, structured, and personalized to you.
+While you’re attending a therapy session, we’ll ensure the space feels safe, structured, and personalized to you.

 Whom do you work with?

-We primarily serve adults, but also provide assessment services for teenagers.
-We also specialize in working with first responders, veterans, trauma survivors, neurodivergent individuals, and those navigating life transitions or high-stress professions.
+We serve adults ages 18 and older.
+We also specialize in working with first responders, trauma survivors, neurodivergent individuals, and those navigating life transitions or high-stress professions.

 How long are therapy sessions, and how often do I attend?